 Because adults also died younger than they do today, and divorce was common, many Romans, like many Americans, lived with step-mothers, half-brothers, and other complicated family arrangements.
 They did not usually live with their cousins.

-Most men and women worked in the fields during the day, or in workshops making pottery or weaving cloth or something like that, so their kids usually were not with them.
+Most men and women worked in the fields during the day, or in workshops making pottery or weaving cloth or something like that, so their kids usually were not with them (unless they were working too).
 Kids looked after themselves, or their older brothers or sisters looked after them, or a grandparent or aunt, or (in richer families) a slave.
 There were no daycare centers, and hardly any kids went to school.

 Roman people died much younger than they do now - most people died in their forties or fifties.
 So most Roman kids never knew their grandparents, who died around the time they were born or when they were little children.
 They thought of their grandparents the way you might think of your great-grandparents now, as very old people that they hardly knew.
 Many younger children lost even their parents before they grew up, and were raised by uncles or aunts, or by their big brothers or sisters.

 Roman people generally seem to have gotten married around the age of twenty (although we are not really sure yet).
 Some women did marry as young as thirteen.
-Most people married their first cousins, so that the two branches of the family could combine their grandfather's property again.
+Unlike other societies around the world, most Romans thought it was wrong to marry your first cousin, although some people - especially rich families - did marry their cousins anyway in order to keep their property in the family.

 Learn by doing: who is in your family?
 What other kinds of families do you know of?